dxw/playbook/playbook.md

 * Ensure that we only accept change requests from people who are authorised;
 * Generate data about how much staff time is spent on each client's issues.

-If a client asks us to do something in person or on the phone, we politely ask them to visit http://dxw.zendesk.com/ instead, and submit a ticket there.
-If they send a request via email, we forward their email to support@dxw.com to turn it into a ticket.
+If a client asks us to do something in person, on the phone or via email, we politely ask them to visit http://dxw.zendesk.com/ instead, and submit a ticket there.
+This is so that:

+* We can keep track of the issue from report to solution, and ensure that it's assigned to the right person;
+* We don't risk misunderstanding the problem by writing it down based on a verbal explanation
+* We can formally track the changes that people ask for, by documenting them in tickets that we can look at later if need to
+* We can be sure that requests are coming from people who are authorised to submit them

-We do not do any work at all on a client site unless we are on a sprint or working on a relevant ticket.
+For these reasons, we do not do any work at all on a client site unless we are on a sprint or working on a relevant ticket.
 This is really important.

 ### Ticket time
 We work on tickets every day.
 Developers get 1.5-2 hours per day to work on their tickets.
 This applies every day, including when we're working on sprints.
 This is reflected in the cost of our sprints - they are 10 days long, but we only charge for 8.